DynamicTimeWarping/dtw-python/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:

-Please provide a **self-contained** example.
+*Important:* Please provide a self-contained example.
 A colab may also be ok.

 **Version**
 Please state the version of dtw-python (as reported by pip or conda).